Mount Kenya at glance, the history, namings, tribes alienation, best times for climbing from any of the trekking routes can be climbed year-round.

 Several Maasai chieftains have been commemorated, with names such as Batian, Nelion, and Lenana.
 They commemorate Mbatian, a Maasai Laibon (Medicine Man), Nelieong, his brother, and Lenana and Sendeyo, his sons, Terere is named after another Maasai headman.

-The second type of names that were given to peaks is after European climbers and explorers.
+The second type of naming that was given to peaks is after European climbers and explorers.
 Some examples of this are Shipton, Sommerfelt, Tilman, Dutton, and Arthur.

 Well-known Kenyan personalities’ names take the remainder, with the exception of John and Peter, which were named by the missionary Arthur after two biblical disciples.
 There is a group of four peaks to the east of the main peaks named after European settlers; Coryndon, Grigg, Delamere, and McMillan.